How is online learning different?

 Can anyone sign up for an online course at Foothill Global Access?

 The online courses offered through Foothill Global Access are open to anyone.
 Individual courses may have unique requirements, prerequisites, or required meetings.
 Review the Course Information closely before you enroll.
 Be sure to complete the Online Learning Tour to ensure that online learning is appropriate for you.

-Although there are no scheduled class meetings for most online classes (see individual course descriptions; links are available from our home page), you must log on to the course a few times a week.
+Although there are no scheduled class meetings for most online classes (read individual course descriptions at Course Information), you must log on to the course a few times a week.
 Your instructors expect you to log on to the course site weekly, participate in discussions, turn in assignments, and take exams.

 You must have regular, reliable internet access if you are to succeed in your course.
 A 56K modem is the minimum acceptable speed, and cable or DSL are strongly recommended for all courses and required for some, particularly those making extensive use of multimedia like video and PowerPoint files.
 Satellite Internet connections often experience problems with Etudes courses and are not recommended.
 Current, detailed system requirements for Etudes courses can be obtained through the System Requirements link on the Etudes gateway/portal page.
 Make sure you have a back-up plan (use of a campus, library, work, or a friend's system) in case you experience problems with your own computer or your Internet Service Provider.

 No. Our online courses have set schedules, weekly deadlines, and beginning and ending dates.
 They are instructor-led.
 You will not be left alone.
 If you have special needs and must follow a slower (or faster) pace, please discuss your situation with the course instructor.
 He/She may be able to alter course deadlines to accommodate your needs.
 Our online instructors are dedicated professionals who are very interested in your success.
 They are the heart of our online courses.

 Yes.
 Many of our online classes are transferable.
 Check with your academic advisor for details.